‘Winter is coming’: E.U. urges members to protect the poor while tackling high energy costs

 The European Commission, the E.U.’s executive arm, said that member states should focus on protecting low-income households and small businesses from the price spikes.
 It said countries can do so without running afoul of E.U. law by providing direct aid to vulnerable consumers or companies, temporarily cutting taxes, allowing the deferral of bill payments and implementing a safety net that ensures people will not have their power cut off.

-“Everywhere people ask: can I pay my next bill?
+“Everywhere people ask: ‘Can I pay my next bill?
 How long will it last?
-What can be done?
+What can be done?’
 Their concern is understandable and justified,” said E.U.
 Energy Commissioner Kadri Simson.
 “Winter is coming.”

 “Our answer to what should be done is twofold: First, our immediate priority is to protect Europe’s consumers, especially the most vulnerable,” she added.
 “Second, we have to make our energy system better prepared and more resilient so that we don’t have to face a similar situation in the future.”